YutingZhang/lmdis-rep/README.md

 *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, June 2018. [[arxiv](https://arxiv.org/abs/1804.04412)]

 ## What are included

 For experiment on CelebA and AFLW dataset

 - Demo using pretrained models (detection and visualization on individual images)
 - Training code
 - Evaluation code

 ## Data to download

+***For all the links, please copy the link and paste it in a new window to download.
+(Direct clicking the link may not work due to GitHub's way to handle links with redirection)***

 - The [CelebA](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8) dataset, saved in the `data/celeba_images` folder.
 - [ground truth landmark annotation](http://files.ytzhang.net/lmdis-rep/release-v1/celeba/celeba_data.tar.gz) for pre-processed CelebA images, saved in the `data/celeba_data`.